-Jessica Zurcher received a M.A. in Mass Communications from Brigham Young University (2011) and a B.S. from Brigham Young University-Idaho in Theatre and Speech Education, minor in English (2008).
-Presently, she is in the process of completing a doctorate degree from the University of Utah in Communication.
-Her research interests include issues dealing with new media, education, and family communication—specifically, her dissertation focuses on societal perceptions of adolescent exposure to online pornography and parent-child pornography communication.
-Zurcher has also worked as a co-collaborator on several research projects and is a published author in The Journal of Children and Media and Education Gerontology.
-She has also presented at national communication conferences.
+Jessica D. Zurcher received a Ph.D. in Communications from the University of Utah (2016), a M.A. in Mass Communications from Brigham Young University (2011), and a B.S. from Brigham Young University-Idaho in Theatre and Speech Education, minor in English (2008).
+Her research interests include issues dealing with new media, education, and family communication.
+Specifically, her dissertation focused on societal perceptions of adolescent exposure to online pornography and parent-child pornography communication.

-In addition to her work in higher education, Zurcher serves as an influential educator in secondary education.
-She instructs students in grades 6-12, developing and implementing curriculum for introductory and advanced theatre classes, English, film, and public speaking.
-She has also taught undergraduate-level communication classes through Salt Lake Community College.
-She and her husband reside in Lindon, UT and enjoy taking long walks with their two dogs, Max and Molly.
+In addition to her work in higher education, Zurcher served as an influential educator in secondary education.
+She instructed students in grades 6-12, developing and implementing curriculum for introductory and advanced theatre classes, English, film, and public speaking.
+She has taught middle school to graduate level students and is passionate about teaching.